 The highest peak of Western Ghats is located in…

 Before starting particularly with the Anamudi, let’s talk about Western Ghats and its location.

 Read About: First pilot of India

-The highest peak of western ghats range is located in Karnataka, India
+The highest peak of the western ghats India range is located in Karnataka

 The Western Ghats are a mountain range that runs parallel to the Indian peninsula’s western coast, passing through the states of Karnataka, Goa, Maharashtra, Gujarat, Kerala, and Tamil Nadu.
 This UNESCO World Heritage Site, also known as the Great Escarpment of India, is one of the world’s eight hotspots of biological richness.
 The Western Ghats are thought to be substantially older than the Himalayas.
 The Western Ghats also have an impact on Indian monsoon weather patterns.
 Intercepting rain-laden monsoon winds influences Indian monsoon weather patterns.
 Late in the summer, rain-laden monsoon winds blow in from the southwest.

 Along the western coast of the Deccan Plateau, the range stretches north to south.
 It also separates the plateau from the Konkan, a narrow coastal plain along the Arabian Sea.
 In 2012, the World Historic Committee listed 39 places in the Western Ghats as world heritage sites.
 Twenty of the 39 were from Kerala, ten from Karnataka, six from Tamil Nadu, and four from Maharashtra.

 The range begins near the Gujarat town of Songadh.
 The Tapti river, which flows through Maharashtra, Karnataka, Goa, Kerala, and Tamil Nadu, starts in Gujarat’s Songadh town and goes for around 1,600 kilometres.
 It then comes to a close in Marunthuvazh Malai, Swamithope, Tamil Nadu, near India’s southernmost point.